 In 2005, evolutionary biologist Uner Tan described a Turkish family with 19 siblings, five of whom exhibited impaired cognitive abilities, dysarthric speech, cerebellar hypoplasia.
 Habitual quadrupedal gait on hands and feet.
 Tan interpreted these symptoms as examples of human devolution, stating how they “may provide us with some important clues about the transition from quadrupedality to bipedality.”
 A mutation in a receptor gene is said to be the cause of some of the symptoms, though these reported genetic associations appear to only explain part of the story.

 They found that individuals with UTS almost exclusively used lateral sequence —.
 Not diagonal sequence —.
 Quadrupedal gaits.
 Diagonal sequence was only very occasionally used.
-It wasn’t the preferred gait.
+It wasn’t the prefered gait.

 Additionally, the team found that the quadrupedalism exhibited by people with UTS resembles that of other adults asked to walk quadrupedally in an experimental setting.
 However, unlike the volunteers in these experiments, those with UTS can move quite effectively on all fours.

 Their walk is a byproduct of a hereditary and neurological condition that complicates their sense of balance.
 And to adapt, they've developed quadrupedalism.
 “I was determined to publish this and set the record straight, because these erroneous claims about the nature and cause of the quadrupedalism in these individuals have been published over and over again,” Shapiro tells The Washington Post, “without any actual analysis of the biomechanics of their gait.
 By researchers who aren't experts in primate locomotion.